dfilatov/jspath/readme.md

 ```

 ###Predicates###
-An JSPath predicate allows you to write very specific rules about the nodes you'd like to select when constructing your expressions.
+An JSPath predicate allows you to write very specific rules about the items you'd like to select when constructing your expressions.
-Predicates are filters that restrict the nodes selected by an location path.
+Predicates are filters that restrict the items selected by an location path.
 There are two possible type of predicates: object and positional.

 ###Object predicates###
-Object predicates can be used in a path expression to filter a subset of nodes according to a boolean expressions working on a properties of each node.
+Object predicates can be used in a path expression to filter a subset of items according to a boolean expressions working on a properties of each item.
 Object predicates are embedded in braces.

 Basic expressions in object predicates: